Nutrition and Food Sciences Minor

 So many careers and lifestyles pair well with the Nutrition and Food Sciences Minor.
-Whether you want to launch your own food business or diversified farm; become a cheesemonger; make your mark as a science or food journalisit; put your activism to work for a non-profit; or many more livlihoods and NFS Minor will serve you well and give you credit for courses you naturally gravitate toward.
+Whether you want to launch your own food business or diversified farm, become a cheesemonger, make your mark as a science or food journalisit, put your activism to work for a non-profit or many more livlihoods an NFS Minor will serve you well and give you credit for courses you naturally gravitate toward.
 Work closely with your advisor to make best use of your courseload.

 Minor in Nutrition and Food Sciences Requirements: